-Peggy Levitt is Chair and Professor of Sociology at Wellesley College and a Senior Research Fellow at Harvard University’s Weatherhead Center for International Affairs and the Hauser Center for Nonprofit Organizations.
+Peggy Levitt is Chair and Professor of Sociology at Wellesley College and an Associate at Harvard University’s Weatherhead Center for International Affairs and the Hauser Center for Nonprofit Organizations.
 She is also the co-director of the Transnational Studies Initiative at Harvard.
-Her new book, Artifacts and Allegiances: How Museums Put the Nation and the World on Display was published by the University of California Press in July of 2015.
+Her latest book, Artifacts and Allegiances: How Museums Put the Nation and the World on Display was published by the University of California Press in July of 2015.
 Publishers Weekly had this to say:

 Her current research examines global citizenship and global social protection.
 In a world on the move, how are people protected and provided for outside the traditional framework of the nation-state?
 Where do the values, skills and political agendas come from that enable us to embrace diversity next door and across the globe?

 In this diligent international study, Levitt...uses a series of case studies to evaluate how museums are adapting to the new global environment, which is marked by rapid immigration and social change.
 Levitt sets up some revealing comparisons among institutions. …an illuminating study that will be of interest to academics and museum professionals working in the field today.